iramirezc/marvelous/README.md

 # Marveloux

+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 A simple React application that fetches and displays Marvel characters using the Marvel API.
 With this app, you can search for your favorite characters and add them to your favorites list.

 **Key Features:**